Story “A LITTLE FLEETING STAR”, by Milcíades Joel Zaragoza Burgos.

 -“Thank you, Mil.
 I never expected you to surprise me like that.
 It was really cool, I was thrilled and I loved it.”

-So I sat on the same stool she was on, facing her.
+So I sat on the same bench she was on, facing her.
 I took her hands, turned her face to me, kissed her cheek and said:

 -“I’m glad you enjoyed it.
 It was a joy and a pleasure for me to prepare this little party for you.”